A journal for the wall that is a material.

 Project-anchored finish articles and topical reads for the people who specify and build with plaster.
 Founded 1981 in Asheville, North Carolina.
 Working across the continental United States.

-Custom stucco on a coastal southern exterior: pigmented lime-sand, troweled and breathable
+Custom stucco: pigmented lime-sand, troweled and breathable

 Custom stucco is a pigmented lime-sand mix troweled onto a prepared masonry substrate.
 Specify it when you want a breathable, mineral exterior that ages with the building rather than peeling off it.
+Color is in the mix.
+Texture is in the hand.

 Read .

 EIFS is a multi-layer synthetic envelope built from rigid insulation, a mesh-reinforced base coat, and an acrylic finish coat.
 Specify it when the project needs continuous thermal performance and the envelope is the architecture.
+It is not a substitute for lime stucco on a historical or vapor-open wall.

 Read .

 German Schmear is a thin parge coat of lime mortar troweled and brushed across brick or stone so the masonry still reads through the wash.
 Specify it when the building wants a softened, aged exterior without losing the substrate underneath.
-Partial coverage by design.
-Hand-finished, panel by panel.
+Partial coverage by design, hand-finished panel by panel.

 Read .